dm5tt/LD2410S_ReverseEngineering/README.md

 ## I2C

-The I2C runs at 3MHz () and seems to be used for the initial configuration and trigger of the radar scan.
+The I2C runs at 3MHz (sic) and seems to be used for the initial configuration and trigger of the radar scan.

 After power-on 4 rapid burts in quick succession.
 During normal operation a burst can be seen every 2.05s.

 A sniff with a Saleae can be found [here](./misc/ld2410s_i2c_saleae.sal).
 The power-up sequence and normal operation is visible in the trace.

-Guess this is bit banged I2C as the hardware engine only supports rates up to 400kHz.
+Guess this is bit banged I2C as the hardware engine microcontroller only supports rates up to 400kHz.

 ## SPI